-If you would like to enquire about educational visits to Ensessa Kotteh please contact Million on email@example.com (please note Ensessa Kotteh is not open to the general public).
+All visits must be booked in advance, if you would like to enquire about educational sessions at Ensessa Kotteh please contact Million on email@example.com (please note Ensessa Kotteh is not open to the general public).

 Team: Sidney Clay, Education Officer, and Thembela Schoeman, Education Assistant